Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Results

 \section{Results}

-First we show the training of a 3 layer EGNN model on the calculated training data.
-Figure \ref{fig:train} shows the train (blue) and validation (orange) loss curves for this model.
-The red dashed line indicates the point (epoch 237) at which the 30 epoch early stopping patience selected the model.
-The separation between the respective train and validation losses of 0.008 and 0.012 is relatively small, indicating that the model has not overfit the training data.
-The application of this model to the experimental validation (exp-val) and evaluation (eval) molecules is presented in Figure \ref{fig:scatter} (a) and (b) respectively, which plots the experimental CEBEs against the EGNN predictions.
-The blue scatter points indicate CEBES from molecules with up to 16 atoms and the yellow-orange-red color gradient points indicate molecules with more than 16 atoms.
-The black dotted line is the y$=$x line and the blue shaded area around it indicates the sub 1 eV error region.
+First we show the application of the model trained in Figure \ref{fig:train} to the experimental validation (exp-val) and evaluation (eval) molecules in Figure \ref{fig:scatter} (a) and (b) respectively, which plots the experimental CEBEs against the EGNN predictions.
+The blue scatter points indicate CEBEs from molecules with up to 16 atoms, the yellow-orange-red color gradient points indicate molecules with more than 16 atoms and the black dotted line is the y$=$x line.
 The EGNN predictions against both experimental datasets fit to the $x=y$ line extremely well, with an exp-val $R^2$ and MAE values of 0.99 and 0.27 eV, and eval $R^2$ and MAE values of 0.97 and 0.33 eV.
-As the MC-PDFT tPBE0 method used for the training data level of theory previously demonstrated an MAE of 0.27 eV against experiment\cite{fouda_computation_2025}, the model is approaching its experimental accuracy limit.
-The performance on the held-out exp-eval data is impressive considering that training data contains a maximum of 16 atoms per molecule and the model provides experimentally accurate predictions on molecules with up to 45 atoms.
+The performance on the held-out exp-eval data is impressive considering that training data contains a maximum of 16 atoms per molecule and the model provides predictions with near experimental accuracy on molecules with up to 45 atoms.
 This demonstrates the potential for GNNs to overcome the size scaling limitations suffered by quantum chemical simulations of x-ray spectroscopy observables.
-Later in the text we interrogate the EGNN predictions on the 45 atom enol and keto avobenzone tautomers (maroon scatter points in Figure \ref{fig:scatter} (b)).
-The full set of exp-val and eval EGNN predictions, alongside molecule names and carbon environment classes are given in SI Table S1.
+The shaded area around the y$=$x line is the model's quantified uncertainty of $\pm0.68$ eV for experimental carbon 1$s$ binding energies in organic molecules.
+This value was determined by split-conformal prediction (S-CP),\cite{10.1007/3-540-36755-1_29,NEURIPS2019_8fb21ee7} taking the absolute prediction errors $R_i = |E_i^{\mathrm{exp}} - E_i^{\mathrm{pred}}|$ over the set of 249 exp-eval CEBEs ($N^{exp-eval}$) as a calibration set.
+The quantified uncertainty is the $k^{\mathrm{th}}$ smallest value of $R_i$, where $k$ is determined by